cslarsen/csl.name/_posts/2017-11-08-python-jit.md

 works.
 First, the `movabs` function just puts an _immediate_ number in the RAX register. _Immediate_ is assembly-jargon for encoding something right in the machine code.
 In other words, it's an embedded argument for the `movabs` instruction.
-So RAX now holds the constant `0xdeadbeefed` (the constant is a bland play on one of the MACH file format magic numbers on macOS systems).
+So RAX now holds the constant `0xdeadbeefed`.

-called passed in.
-Also, it is the convention that return values are passed in first argument of a function is placed in RDI.
-So RDI will hold the number the Next, the `imul` instruction multiplies the numbers in the RDI and RAX registers, and places the result in RAX.
-Per the [AMD64 ABI][amd64.abi] the the RAX register, so we can just return from the function with `retq`.
+Also — by [AMD64][amd64.abi] convention — the first integer argument will be in RDI, and the return value in RAX.

-RETQ means that it will pop the current 64-bit value on the stack and jump to it.
-It is normal to use the CALLQ instruction to call subroutines, and CALLQ will push the current 64-bit address on the stack before jumping.
-So at this last point in our code, it will — most likely — contain the return address of the caller.
-Of course, assembly is all about convention, so it you write an entire program yourself, you could put anything you'd like there.
-Perhaps you're using [continuation-passing style][cps], whatever.
+ So RDI will hold the number to multiply with.
+That's what `imul` does.
+It multiplies RAX and RDI and puts the result in RAX.
+Finally, we pop a 64-bit return address off the stack and jump to it with RETQ.
+At this level, it's easy to imagine how one could implement [continuation-passing style][cps].

-The last thing to note is that the the constant `0xdeadbeefed` is encoded in little-endian format.
-So that means, as we patch up this piece of code, we need to encode our constant the same way.
-(A good mnemonic to remember the order is that little endian means "little-end first", meaning the smallest part of the number comes first as you traverse memory).
-The whole operation we're doing is actually a simple form of [specialization][specialization.wiki].
+Note that the the constant `0xdeadbeefed` is in little-endian format.
+We need to remember to do the same when we patch the code.
+(By the way, a good mnemonic for remembering the word order is that little endian means "little-end first").

 We are now ready to put everything in a Python function.